 A clock polarity option is provided for Microwire compatibility.
-Clock polarity is selected with the SCKP bit of the BAUDCON register.
+Clock polarity is selected with the SCKP bit of the BAUDxCON register.
 Setting the SCKP bit sets the clock Idle state as high.
-When the SCKP bit is set, the data changes on the falling edge of each clock.
+When the SCKP bit is set, the data changes on the falling edge of each clock and is sampled on the rising edge of each clock.
 Clearing the SCKP bit sets the Idle state as low.
-When the SCKP bit is cleared, the data changes on the rising edge of each clock.
+When the SCKP bit is cleared, the data changes on the rising edge of each clock and is sampled on the falling edge of each clock.